SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 }
 ```

+👉 Assuming your `cds watch` process is still running at this point, note what happens when these changes are saved and the CAP server restarts.
+Both service endpoints, i.e. `/api-business-partner` and `/incidents` are still available and being served, and the `/api-business-partner/A_BusinessPartner` resource still returns (an empty) entity set.
+You can see that this is due to the mocking, not to any of the modifications you'd made to this service layer CDS file.
+However, you should also notice that the `Customers` resource in the `/incidents` service endpoint is now gone again.

-> You'll see that while integrating an external service as directly as this (with a `using` statement and a direct projection) is possible, it's not the cleanest and most modular approach.
-This is why we're removing this experiment now.
+👉 Take a moment to think about the approach we took here to bring in an external service.
+While it's possible, it's rather too direct, and definitely not the cleanest and most modular approach.
+This is why we've removed this experiment now.

 ## Summary